By Craig Wickham (Article prepared for wildlifeextra.com)

 A regular summer encounter on our trips is heath goannas (a smaller lizard of the same genus as the massive Komodo dragon) feeding on roadkill.
 The sight of one of these slender creatures withdrawing its’ blood-glazed head from the interior of a wallaby is confronting to some visitors, however graphically it illustrates the carrion-feeder role goannas have, and the equivalent scene is played out daily with many species globally.

-Another interaction which had guests equally enthralled and aghast was observing a white-bellied sea-eagle stooping on a galah (a pigeon-sized pink and gray cockatoo) over high cliffs at Weirs Cove in Flinders Chase National Park.
+Another interaction which had guests equally enthralled and aghast was observing a white-bellied sea-eagle stooping on a galah (a pigeon-sized pink and grey cockatoo) over high cliffs at Weirs Cove in Flinders Chase National Park.
 The galah flew out over the ocean in an effort to escape and was almost taken down at water level before evading at the last minute.
 We watched as it twisted and turned trying to gain elevation and finally flew back inland – passing close enough overhead that we could hear it panting.

 Seconds later the eagle flashed over in pursuit and they disappeared from view.
 We were about to leave our cliff-top post when the galah re-appeared with the sea-eagle following doggedly behind.
 They passed over again and as they went flew over the sea a second eagle, previously unseen, flew up from below, effectively tag-teaming the hapless galah which exploded in a cloud of pink and gray feathers.
 The sea-eagles flew over to a convenient roost and started plucking their meal.
 We left and the mood in the vehicle was somewhat sombre for a while before discussions started.
 People were somewhat torn between feeling sad for the galah but pleased for the eagles – particularly when I mentioned they probably had hungry chicks in their eyrie.
 Again this is not unique – this happens every second on so many levels across the world but it was a graphic illustration in a spectacular setting.